pdefusco/CAI_Inf_Service_Articles/README.md

 If you'd like to use a different model you can apply the same steps for any language models available in the Hugging Face Catalog.

+This example was built with Cloudera On Prem Private Cloud 1.5.5, CAI Workbench 2.0.49, Inference Service 1.4.0 and AI Registry 1.7.0.
+The same example will also work in Public Cloud without any changes.

 Instructions & Code: https://github.com/pdefusco/CAI_Inf_Service_Articles/tree/main/llama-hf#deploy-llama-31-8b-instruct-to-ai-inference-service-from-hf-catalog-programmatically

 ### LLMOps Utils for Cloudera AI Inference Service